Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2SqpfMeDmcw.md

 ### Transcript

-> um will be a way to deal with nuclear wastes i don't know maybe one day yeah but the the fact that you can't deal with it is like kind um by design that's the trade-off of using it so
+> will be a way to deal with nuclear wastes i don't know maybe one day yeah but the the fact that you can't deal with it is like kind, by design that's the trade-off of using it so